-In-Class Students Attendance Policy:

-Attendance is measured by your timely submission of homework, completion of exams, and participation in class sessions.
+In-Class Students Attendance Policy: Attendance is measured by your timely submission of homework, completion of exams, and participation in class sessions.
 Students will receive an "F" when (1) of the following happens:

-- Not Showing Up: Students who 'fail to attend four consecutive sessions' cannot attend any more classes, cannot submit any forthcoming assignments, and will receive the grade they earned at that time.
-(Updated on 01/17 to adjust wording for clarity: if student fails to attend four 'unexcused by the professor' consecutive sessions) - Not Submitting Work: Students who do not submit four consecutive assignments cannot submit any forthcoming assignments, cannot attend class, and will receive the grade they earned at that time.
+- Not Showing Up: Students who fail to attend four consecutive sessions cannot attend any more classes, cannot submit any forthcoming assignments, and will receive the grade they earned at that time. - Not Submitting Work: Students who do not submit four consecutive assignments cannot submit any forthcoming assignments, cannot attend class, and will receive the grade they earned at that time.